 Dr Jo Smith

-Senior lecturer at the School of English, Film, Theatre, Media Studies, and Art History, Jo teaches 300- and 400-level courses about Māori and the media.
+Senior lecturer at the School of English, Film, Theatre, Media and Communication, and Art History, Jo teaches courses about Māori and the media.

 Kāi Tahu, Kāti Māmoe, Waitaha